jt-l/stock/README.md

 Stocks
 =

-stock data from the command line
+Retrieve stock data from the command line

 ## install